maefahluang-uni/lab-oodp-oodc/README.md

 ----------
 The purpose of this lab is to give you some practical experience with configuring and developing simple REST Web services.
 You will work with a servlet container, first directly with servlets and then with JAX-RS.

-Begin by forking this repository, then cloning your fork onto your local machine.

 Exercise One - Build the supplied Fibonacci Servlet application
 ----------